Lesotho at the 2008 Summer Olympics

 Lesotho was represented at the 2008 Summer Olympics in Beijing, China by the Lesotho National Olympic Committee.

-In total, five athletes including four men and one women represented Lesotho in two different sports including athletics and boxing.
+In total, five athletes including four men and one woman represented Lesotho in two different sports including athletics and boxing.

 Background

 Lesotho made their Olympic debut at the 1972 Summer Olympics in Munich, West Germany.
 Although the country missed the 1976 Summer Olympics in Montreal, Quebec, Canada, they had been present at every games since the 1980 Summer Olympics in Moscow, Russian Soviet Federative Socialist Republic, Soviet Union.
 The 2008 Summer Olympics in Beijing, China marked their ninth appearance at the Summer Olympics.

 Competitors

 In total, five athletes represented Lesotho at the 2008 Summer Olympics in Beijing, China across two different sports.